jlgabriel/Aerofly-FS4-Bridge/README.md

 ## Documentation
 See `docs/README.md` for full documentation and index.

+## AI Authorship

+This project was fully developed by artificial intelligence using the Claude Sonnet 4 and ChatGPT 5 models, leveraging web tools and the Cursor IDE.

 ## Releases (what they are)
 GitHub Releases are versioned publications where you upload compiled binaries.
 They are NOT a folder in the repo.
 Create a release in the repository’s “Releases” tab (e.g., v1.0.0) and attach `dist\AeroflyBridge.dll` as an asset.